Generation of optical beams with desirable orbital angular momenta by transformation media: Numerical confirmation

-In order to confirm the theoretical results, we make full-wave simulations based on the method of finite elements.
-We choose a transverse electric Gaussian beam with the waist $w_0=0.1m$ the frequency $6$ GHz normally incident on a cylinder of $d=0.1m$ and $r_0=0.2m$.
-To clearly show the field in the cylinder, we take $c=1$.
-The distribution of the field magnitude through a vacuum and a transformation medium plate in the longitudinal section. are illustrated in Figs.~\ref{cemianq}(a) and (b).
-Fig.~\ref{cemianq}(b) shows that the field is zero along the beam axis which indicates a phase singularity, a typical characteristic of helical beams \cite{Allen2003}.
-It shows that the phase of the lower half section of the cylinder is $\pi$ larger than that of the upper half section.
-It should be noted that $cd/\lambda$ gives the cycle of wave in the cylinder at the $\theta=0$ section.
-Although it may affect the field illustrated in the two figures, however, $c$ would not change $l$ or the OAM.
+We now perform numerical simulations to validate the theoretical results and to reflect the physical process involved using the 3D finite-difference time-domain (FDTD) methods \cite{EastFDTD}.
+Consider a $y$-polarized Gaussian beam with $w_0=2\lambda$ normally incident on a cylinder of $d=2\lambda$, $r_0=4\lambda$, $a=2\lambda$, and $l=1$.
+We take $\lambda=1500$nm for the sake of simplicity and feasible implementation \cite{Valentine2009,Gabrielli2009}.
+Considering practical realization, the cylinder is divided into $10$ sectors of discrete $\boldsymbol{\varepsilon}(\boldsymbol{\mu})$ as illustrated in Fig.~\ref{cefield}(a).
+The field distribution in the longitudinal section across $\theta=0$ and $\pi$ is shown in Fig.~\ref{cefield}(b).
+Apparently the outgoing field vanishes along the propagation axis indicating a phase singularity, a characteristic inherent to helical beams \cite{Allen2003}.
+One can see that $a/\lambda$ equals the period number of wave in the lower section $\theta=0$.
+Although it may affect the constitutive parameters and the field within the cylinder, $a$ would not change the output field or OAM.